Meet Ledger Nano™ Gen5, the most playful signer yet

 How does a Solana wallet work?

-The private key is a unique and lengthy string of characters that grants access to a specific Solana account.
-To send or withdraw funds, you must have access to the private key associated with the wallet.
-Since anyone with the private key can control the account, it is crucial to keep it secure and confidential.
-On the other hand, sharing your public key is completely safe.
-The public key is what you share when you want to receive SOL or other assets; your blockchain address is simply an easier-to-read version of this public key.
+• Private Key: This is a unique and lengthy string that grants access to a specific account.
+To send or withdraw funds, you must use the associated private key.
+Because anyone with access to this key can control the account, it is crucial to keep it secure and confidential.

 What are the different types of Solana wallets?